Pros and Cons of Refinancing Your Home Mortgage

 - Improved Loan Terms.
 Interest rate isn’t the only thing you can adjust on your loan through a refinance.
 Through all of our refinance options, you can shorten or lengthen the term of your loan in order to adjust when you will pay it off and how much you will owe in monthly payments (a longer term will lower payments while a shorter term will raise payments).

 - Switch Rate Plan.
 If you financed your home with an ARM (adjustable-rate mortgage) and find that you do not like how your rate fluctuates each year, you can switch to a fixed rate plan with a refinance.
-This can also be done in reverse, or you can switch to a Hybrid ARM, which allows you to enjoy the benefits of both rate plans.
+This can also be done in reverse, or you can switch to a hybrid ARM, which allows you to enjoy the benefits of both rate plans.

 - Extra cash in your wallet.
-With a refinance like the Cash Out, you can borrow more money on top of your mortgage, and that goes straight into your pocket to use in whatever circumstance you need it.
+With a refinance like the cash-out, you can borrow more money on top of your mortgage, and that goes straight into your pocket to use in whatever circumstance you need it.
 The amount of additional money you are permitted to borrow depends on how much equity you have built up.

 Disadvantages of Refinancing

 - Recuperation Period.
 When refinancing, you must pay closing costs again, and it could take a few years for you to save enough money from your lowered interest rate for the amount you paid in closing costs to be worth it.
 In other words, you’ll have to live in the same house for a few years in order to recoup those charges.
+And the VA even requires that you must recoup your closing costs within 36 months if you want a VA IRRRL.
+If you won’t, lenders aren’t allowed to refinance the loan.

 - Paperwork.
 With almost all refinances, you must fill out a large stack of paperwork in order to start and finish the loan process.
 If you don’t have much time to sit down and gather all the necessary items, this could be more of a hassle than you need.
 There is one notable exception to this rule: the VA IRRRL.
 With this option, the process is streamlined, so there is very little paperwork for you to fill out.